Symmetrical <-> Unsymmetrical

-Generally you need to take care not to overdimension or underdimension one of the above parameters.
-If you do, this will go on the cost of the other parameters.
+If one the above parameters os over specified, this will go on the cost of the others.
 What follows now are some of the design considerations, and a list of recommended transformers.

 Some design considerations:

-Voltage capabilty.
-Don't overdimension this one.
-By Ohms' law we allways have the situation that a "high voltage" signal is by definition a high impedance signal too.
-That means if you choose the voltage capability of the transformer too high, you will end up a too high impedance transformer.
-Specially as an output transformer this will be of no advantage.
-Keep in mind that in the transformer factory, the higher voltage capability can be achieved with the same core, by using thinner wire, and more windings.
-This will increase the copper resistance, and windings capacity.
-Both is not allways what you want.
-Don't overshoot in the other direction, so don't underdimension the voltage capability.
-This would result in not enough "headroom" and distortion can come from it.
+Voltage capability.
+Don't over dimension this one.
+By Ohms' law we always have the situation that a "high voltage" signal is by definition a high impedance signal.
+That means if you choose the voltage capability of the transformer too high, you will introduce elements of a high impedance transformer.
+A higher voltage capability can be achieved with the same iron core, by using less copper and thicker isolation.
+If you overshoot in one direction, there is a problem at another.

 Transformer impedance.
 Transformers don't have an impedance of itself, but they transfer the impedance of the signal.
 So if you have an ideal 1:1 transformer and you transfer a signal of 3 Volt, with an impedance of 2000 ohms, what comes out is..... a signal of 3 Volt, with an impedance of 2000 ohms.
 The impedance of the signal is transferred with the square of the windings ratio.
 Transformers have a range of impedance which they can transfer.
 If you are confused with this item, it's best to approach the transformer as a voltage (signal) transformer.